 Tailor Policies to Your Organization’s Size and Structure

-First, implementing a policy that isn’t going to actually be followed is worse than not implementing a policy at all.
+First, implementing a policy that isn’t going to actually be followed is worse than not implementing policy at all.
 Plan, plan, plan.

-Don’t simply buy an off-the-shelf, one-size-fits-all policy and put your company’s logo on the first page; if it’s not tailored to meet your company’s (or a specific department’s) needs, you’ve likely wasted money on the purchase.
+Don’t simply buy an off-the-shelf, one-size-fits-all policy document and put your company’s logo on the first page; if it’s not tailored to meet your company’s (or a specific department’s) needs, you’ve likely wasted money on the purchase.

 Policies need to make sense for your company’s size and the way you’re structured.
 For your new policy to be effective, you should also make sure the people tasked with carrying out the policy will actually be able to do so.
 Implementing a new policy that is difficult or even impossible for rank-and-file employees to carry out will just mean the policy will be abandoned in short order.

 Involve key stakeholders in the planning process, before implementation.
 Get feedback from managers and from employees who would be subject to the new policy.
 Does what you want to do make sense?
 Do they have the capacity and resources today to follow the policy to the letter?
 Does the proposed policy conflict with other existing policies or procedures?
 Pay attention to what these groups have to say, and make modifications as appropriate (or as necessary).
 When you do finally roll out the new policy, it will be better received.